-The Times and Sunday Times Good University Guide was released this week, with Lancaster University being named the University of the Year for 2018.
+The Times and Sunday Times Good University Guide is considered the most important ranking guide of UK universities in the country.
+The newspaper also release yearly awards for leading universities, and in 2017 Lancaster University was crowned the University of the Year for 2018.
 The University also rose three places to sixth overall in the UK University Rankings, marking its highest ever position.
+So what makes Lancaster University so special?

 1. They are highly ranked across all national and global league tables